Flight attendant: Discrimination

 Originally female flight attendants were required to be single upon hiring, and were fired if they got married, exceeded weight regulations, or reached age 32 or 35 depending on the airline.
 In the 1970s, the group Stewardesses for Women's Rights protested sexist advertising and company discrimination, and brought many cases to court.
 In 1964, United States President Lyndon B. Johnson signed the Civil Rights Act into law which prohibited sex discrimination and led to the creation of the Equal Employment Opportunity Commission in 1968.
 The EEOC ruled that sex was not a bona fide occupational requirement to be a flight attendant.
-For stewardesses, this meant that they had an official governing body to report offences to and allowed them to successfully challenge age ceiling and marriage bans in relation to their effectiveness as employees.
+For flight attendants, this meant that they had an official governing body to report offences to and allowed them to successfully challenge age ceiling and marriage bans in relation to their effectiveness as employees.

 In 1968, the EEOC declared age restrictions on flight attendants' employment to be illegal sex discrimination under Title VII of the Civil Rights Act of 1964.
-The restriction of hiring only women was lifted at all airlines in 1971 due to the decisive court case of Diaz vs. Pan Am.
+The restriction of hiring only women was lifted at all airlines in 1971 due to the decisive court case of Diaz v.
+Pan Am.
 The no-marriage rule was eliminated throughout the US airline industry by the 1980s.
 The last such broad categorical discrimination, the weight restrictions, were relaxed in the 1990s through litigation and negotiations.
 By the end of the 1970s, the term stewardess had generally been replaced by the gender-neutral alternative flight attendant.
-Also, during the 1980s and 1990s, more males were allowed to apply as flight attendants, helping to create more usage of this term.
+Also, during the 1980s and 1990s, more men were allowed to apply as flight attendants, helping to create more usage of this term.
 More recently the term cabin crew or cabin staff has begun to replace 'flight attendants' in some parts of the world, because of the term's recognition of their role as members of the crew.

 Roles in emergencies

 Actions of flight attendants in emergencies have long been credited in saving lives; in the United States, the National Transportation Safety Board (NTSB) and other aviation authorities view flight attendants as essential for safety, and are thus usually required on Part 121 aircraft operations.
-Studies, some done in light of British Airtours Flight 28M, have concluded that assertive cabin crew are essential for the rapid evacuation of aeroplanes.
+Studies, some done in light of the 1985 Manchester Airport disaster (British Airtours Flight 28M), have concluded that assertive cabin crew are essential for the rapid evacuation of aeroplanes.
 Notable examples of cabin crew actions include: